astrohart/MFR/MFR.GUI.Windows.Presenters/README.md

 ##### Summary

-Gets a reference to an instance of an object that implements the [IProjectFileRenamerConfiguration](#T-MFR-Settings-Configuration-Interfaces-IProjectFileRenamerConfiguration 'MFR.Settings.Configuration.Interfaces.IProjectFileRenamerConfiguration') interface.
+Gets or sets a reference to an instance of an object that implements the [IProjectFileRenamerConfiguration](#T-MFR-Settings-Configuration-Interfaces-IProjectFileRenamerConfiguration 'MFR.Settings.Configuration.Interfaces.IProjectFileRenamerConfiguration') interface.

-##### Remarks

-This object's properties are initialized with the currently-loaded projectFileRenamerConfiguration.

 <a name='P-MFR-GUI-Windows-Presenters-MainWindowPresenter-CurrentProfileName'></a>
 ### CurrentProfileName `property`